-Turnover relating only to consumption of food and liquor (excludes all other types of revenue such as accommodation, gaming and gambling) Selected Personal Services includes hair and beauty, laundry, clothing hire and alterations, shoe repair, optical dispensing, photo processing and hire of videos
+^{} Turnover relating only to consumption of food and liquor (excludes all other types of revenue such as accommodation, gaming and gambling)

 Household expenditure generated by the main trade area (PTA and STA) is therefore forecast to increase by around \$99m from 2011 to 2021 (measured in 2009 dollars).
-The turnover expected to be achieved by the development represents only 15% of growth.
+The turnover expected to be achieved by the development represents only 12% of growth.